upbound/function-external-name-backup-restore/README.md

 4. **With this function**: External names are restored from backup → Crossplane adopts existing cloud resources

 This function solves the GitOps gap by:
-- **Backing up** external names from observed resources to DynamoDB during normal operations
+- **Backing up** external names and resource names from observed resources to DynamoDB during normal operations
-- **Restoring** external names to desired resources during GitOps recovery
+- **Restoring** external names and resource names to desired resources during GitOps recovery
-- **Focusing on orphaned resources** (the ones that survive cluster disasters)
+- **Focusing on orphaned resources** for external names (the ones that survive cluster disasters)
+- **Backing up all resource names** regardless of operation mode (for XRs in nested compositions)
 - **Providing audit trails** for compliance and troubleshooting

 ## Features

-- 🔄 **Automatic Backup & Restore**: Seamlessly handles external name persistence
+- 🔄 **Automatic Backup & Restore**: Seamlessly handles external name and resource name persistence
-- 🎯 **Operation Modes**: Choose between processing only orphaned resources or all resources
+- 🎯 **Operation Modes**: Choose between processing only orphaned resources or all resources for external names
+- 📦 **XR Name Backup**: Always backs up `metadata.name` for all resources (independent of operation mode)
 - 📊 **AWS DynamoDB Storage**: Reliable, scalable external storage backend
 - 🏷️ **Annotation-Based Control**: Fine-grained control through XR annotations
 - ⚡ **Performance Optimized**: Tracking annotations prevent unnecessary writes